ESV-Sweetplum/vscode-animalese/README.md

 ## More Detailed Configuration List

-> ⚠️ **The execution of this plugin is very rudimentary, and has not been tested on any other platform besides Windows.** If there is a pressing issue to solve, please raise an issue within the [GitHub repository](https://github.com/ESV-Sweetplum/vscode-animalese).
+> ⚠️ **The execution of this plugin is very rudimentary, and has not been thoroughly tested on any other platform besides Windows.** If there is a pressing issue to solve, please raise an issue within the [GitHub repository](https://github.com/ESV-Sweetplum/vscode-animalese).

 -   `vscode-animalese.volume` (integer between 0-100): Controls the volume of the keysounds, where 100% is max volume.
 -   `vscode-animalese.voice` (selectable from 8 different voices): Customize the timbre of the keysounds with 8 different voice profiles (yoinked from [`animalese-typing`](https://www.npmjs.com/package/sound-play)).